pvsr/qbpm/README.md

-native Mac application you can clone this repository or copy the contents of [`contrib/qbpm.platypus`](https://raw.githubusercontent.com/pvsr/qbpm/main/contrib/qbpm.platypus) to a local file, install [platypus](https://sveinbjorn.org/platypus), and use it to create a qbpm app by running `platypus -P qbpm.platypus /Applications/qbpm.app`.
+native Mac application you can clone this repository or copy the contents of [`contrib/qbpm.platypus`](https://raw.githubusercontent.com/pvsr/qbpm/main/contrib/qbpm.platypus) to a local file, install [platypus](https://sveinbjorn.org/platypus), and create a qbpm app by running `platypus -P qbpm.platypus /Applications/qbpm.app`.
 That will also make qbpm available as a default browser in `System Preferences > General > Default web browser`.

 Note that there is currently [a qutebrowser bug](https://github.com/qutebrowser/qutebrowser/issues/3719)